PamelaOnGit/botany-backend/README.md

 # instructions

+1. I created a ()[]) on QuickDBD to demonstrate the databases I will need for the shop and how they will relate to one another

 1. seeding is successful
 2. table plus is not working - no db called pam
 3. built a serializer for the products